 This is how you bring your seedegg to life:

-Just "throw" the seedegg(s) to the soil or place them in your garden, in an empty flower pot with soil or any place with dirt.
+Just "throw" the seedegg(s) to the soil or place them in your garden, in an empty flower pot with soil or in your flower bed.
 Cover slightly with soil and wait for the next rains to come.
-The natural eggs germinate after the rains.
+The seedeggs germinate after the rain.
 A few days later you will see the first small plants germinating.
 Any bare green space will turn into a colorful flower patch, a paradise for bees, butterflies and many other useful insects.

 Dirty hands are a thing of the past.
 This is a fun and easy little project that you and all your little nature's friends will love.